Capital punishment in Massachusetts: Abolition

 Since its abolition in 1984, capital punishment in Massachusetts has continued to stir debate.
-Massachusetts courts have repeatedly found that the cruel and unusual nature of the death penalty violates Article 26 of the Massachusetts Declaration of Rights, despite an amendment in the Massachusetts Constitution permitting the death penalty.
-Most recently, the Boston Marathon bombing reignited the debate about capital punishment in the state, as the perpetrator Dzhokhar Tsarnaev was sentenced to death (but not executed) by the U.S. Federal government.
+Most recently, the Boston Marathon bombing reignited the debate about capital punishment in the state, as the perpetrator Dzhokhar Tsarnaev was sentenced to death (but thus far not executed) by the U.S. Federal government.
 However, the Massachusetts General Court has continuously opposed the death penalty.

-In 1997 an attempt by Republican Governor Paul Celluci to reinstate it was defeated by one vote.
+In 1997, an attempt by Republican Governor Paul Celluci to reinstate the death penalty was defeated by one vote in the General Court.
+In 2014, the General Court repealed the death penalty statute by a vote of 131-18 in the House and 35-4 in the Senate.

 Following the homicide of a police officer in Yarmouth in April 2018 and a police sergeant in Weymouth in July 2018, Massachusetts Governor Charlie Baker stated that he supported making murder of police officers a capital crime.

-As of 2023 the Death Penalty statutes are still listed in the General Laws of Massachusetts.